jeevesh2002/Recover/README.md

 $ ./recover card.raw

 <h2><bold>Background</bold></h2>
 In anticipation of this problem, I spent the past several days taking photos of people I know, all of which were saved on a digital camera as JPEGs on a memory card.
 (Okay, it’s possible I actually spent the past several days on Facebook instead.)
-Unfortunately, we somehow deleted them all!
+Unfortunately, I somehow deleted them all!
 Thankfully, in the computer world, “deleted” tends not to mean “deleted” so much as “forgotten.”
 Even though the camera insists that the card is now blank, I am pretty sure that’s not quite true.
 Indeed, I am hoping (er, expecting!)
-I can write a program that recovers the photos for us!
+I can write a program that recovers the photos for !

 Even though JPEGs are more complicated than BMPs, JPEGs have “signatures,” patterns of bytes that can distinguish them from other file formats.
 Specifically, the first three bytes of JPEGs are